 - Herbs – I choose what I cook with.
 We use a lot of Mint for mojitos, but will take over, so keep it in it’s own separate pot.

-Then I got the wild hair to make some garden stakes.
+Then I got the wild hair to make some garden stakes that I’ve always wanted to make.
 Those would be easy right?
 And I’ve always loved the way they look.

 I’ve seen these all over Pinterest, but have never taken the time to make them.
-They weren’t to difficult at all!
+They weren’t too difficult at all!
+DIY Garden Stakes make great gift ideas during the spring.

 How to Make Herb Garden Stakes: